bluolightning/odin-rps/README.md

-A game of rock-paper-scissors playable through the console - Currently lacks GUI
+A game of rock-paper-scissors against a computer.
+First to 5 wins!